thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 The box must first be created though, and this happens on `render`, where the default value is given to `state` and just like with functions, all the code within the component is executed.
-In my mental model this is equivalent to the box being _created_.
+In my mental model, this is equivalent to the box being _created_.

-Subsequequent renders, or `rerenders`, execute all the code in the component again, recalculating variables, recreating functions and so on.
+Subsequent renders, or `rerenders`, execute all the code in the component again, recalculating variables, recreating functions and so on.
 Everything except for `state` is brand new on each render, which value is always maintained unless updated directly by a `set` method.

-In my mental model I see rerendering as recycling the box since most of it is recreated, but its still the same box due to React keeping track of the component's state.
+In my mental model, I see rerendering as recycling the box since most of it is recreated, but it's still the same box due to React keeping track of the component's state.

 Whenever a box is recycled so are all the boxes within it, its children.
 This